rfuzzo/MWSE/docs/source/apis/tes3.md

 	-- Here we define the body of our function. onButtonPressed = function(e)
 		-- This corresponds to the first button
 		-- of our message, which is "Yes" if e.button == 0 then
 			tes3.addItem({
 				reference = tes3.player,
 				item = "ingred_bread_01_UNI3",
 			})
-		else
-			-- Do nothing
 		end
 	end